FahimF/sd-gui/README.md

 The GUI has the following functionality:

 * You can choose between generating via just a text prompt or a text + image prompt
+* You can specify the size of the image that you want to generate
 * Remembers the last settings (and prompt) you used the next time you run the script
 * Remembers your last 20 prompts and allows you to select an old prompt via the history list
 * Has the ability to switch between multiple schedulers to compare generated images